strapi/strapi/docs/3.x.x/en/guides/authentication.md

 ```

 ## Add a new provider

-To add a new provider on strapi, you will need to perform changes onto the following files:
+To add a new provider on Strapi, you will need to perform changes onto the following files:

 ```
 packages/strapi-plugin-users-permissions/services/Providers.js